1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Reflecting their emblem and maritime trade connections.

-51. In the early Sangam period, Pandya kings patronized:
+51. In the early Sangam period, Pandya kings patronized ____________.

 A) Jainism and Buddhism